 Let’s face it; 2018 was lower than a snake's belly for the education sector, and consequentially, for many sellers to schools!

-Budgets were slashed, the GDPR unleashed an unwarranted storm of fear and uncertainty for business owners across the country, and for many, selling to schools had become more painful than crawling over broken glass with holes cut in the knees of your jeans.
+Budgets were slashed, data protection unleashed an unwarranted storm of fear and uncertainty for business owners across the country, and for many, selling to schools had become more painful than crawling over broken glass with holes cut in the knees of your jeans.